Portrait of Rachel Gabrielle

 Hi, I’m Rachel.
 I help women of all backgrounds and neurotypes realize their full potential through my practical therapeutic sensibility.
 I am neurodivergent as well as a chronic illness sufferer and I know what it's like to navigate the world with ailments that are invisible to others.
 Counseling was not my first career (or even my second), but as I grew to accept my strengths and limitations instead of trying to fit in, I finally found where I belong.

 By now you’ve seen all of the letters that come after my name.
 Those are hard-won, but not the most important piece of our potential journey together.
-I have over a decade of experience in mental health and am always striving to learn and grow.
+I have over a decade of experience in mental health and am always striving to learn and grow, and recently became a certified neurodivergent affirming therapist through Cascadia training.
 My true passion is seeing my clients start to live by their own rules and expectations .
 And maybe dismantling the patriarchy while we’re at it.

 (more below)

 A proud Seattleite, my writing has appeared in publications like The Stranger and Seattle Metropolitan Magazine.
-As a child, I was nicknamed "The Candy Queen" for my discerning opinions about all things sweet and eventually had my own monthly dessert column!
-Out of office, you can find me gardening, obsessing over the newest eyeshadow palette, and catching up on reality tv with my husband and pups, Jefferson and Franklin.
+As a child, I was nicknamed "The Candy Queen" for my discerning opinions about all things sweet and eventually had my own monthly dessert column in a magazine!
+Out of office, you can find me gardening, obsessing over the nuances of eyeshadow shades, and catching up on reality tv with my husband and pups, Jefferson and Franklin.

 Let's Work Together